Bet365619/ITRY/README.md

 ### Step 3 Downloading and installing App on mobile device

 You will use the IoT Starter for Android app to read and send sensor data on your smartphone.
 The source code and documentation of the app are in the [iot-starter-for-android GitHub project](https://github.com/ibm-watson-iot/iot-starter-for-android).
-The [Apk installation file](https://github.com/deveops/iot-starter-for-android/releases) for andriod can be found here.
+The [Apk installation file](https://github.com/deveops/iot-starter-for-android/releases) for andriod devices can be found here.

-Step 4
+### Step 4 Configuring the mobile device
+1. Start the IoT Starter app.
+2. Click Skip tutorial.
+3. Enter the following parameters:
+Organization: The organization ID that was displayed on the IBM IoT server (at the start of ” “).
+For example, pu3272 in this tutorial.
+Device ID: The device ID that you configured above.
+For example, “andriodchris” in this tutorial.
+Auth Token: The authorization token that you specified earlier.
+![Login]

 Step 5